SUDHAGARRAMESH/ELK/SIEM/data_loss_monitoring.md

 Steps:
 1. Monitor the filepath using Auditbeat config
 2. Check any files transferred/copied to any other location or deleted using logstash
+3. Get that path location and filename details
+4. Using filebeat checking the contents of the file
-3. Create index pattern for that auditbeat in kibana and check the incoming events and test those
+5. Create index pattern in kibana and check the incoming events and test those
-4. create a watcher based on the conditions (mentioned in step2)
+6. create a watcher based on the conditions (mentioned in step2)